Medically reviewed by Drugs.com. Last updated on Jul 4, 2020.

 • Adrenal insufficiency: Adrenal insufficiency has occurred (rarely), including grade 2 or 3 toxicity.

 • Adverse events (immune-mediated): PD-1/PD-L1 blockers (including cemiplimab) remove immune response inhibition, thus allowing for the potential for breaking of peripheral tolerance and induction of immune-mediated adverse reactions.
-Immune-mediated adverse reactions, which may be severe or fatal, may occur in any tissue or organ system.
+Immune-mediated adverse reactions, which may be severe or fatal, may occur in any tissue or organ system and may affect more than one organ system simultaneously.
 While immune-mediated adverse reactions generally manifest during treatment, they may also occur following cemiplimab discontinuation.
 Early identification and management are essential to ensure safe use of PD-1/PD-L1 blocking antibodies.
 Monitor for signs/symptoms of immune-mediated adverse reactions.
 Evaluate serum chemistries (including hepatic and thyroid function tests) at baseline and periodically during treatment.
 Institute medical management promptly and include specialty consultation if appropriate.
 In general, withhold cemiplimab for grade 3 or 4 and some grade 2 immune-mediated adverse events.
 Permanently discontinue cemiplimab for grade 4 (and some grade 3) immune-mediated adverse events.
 Administer systemic corticosteroids (1 to 2 mg/kg/day prednisone [or equivalent]) or other appropriate therapy for grade 3 or 4 (and certain grade 2) immune-mediated adverse reactions until improvement to grade 1 or lower, then follow with a corticosteroid taper.
 If the immune-mediated adverse reaction is not controlled with systemic corticosteroids, consider administration of other systemic immunosuppressants.
 Hormone replacement therapy may be required for endocrinopathies if clinically indicated.

 • Dermatologic toxicity: Immune-mediated dermatologic adverse reactions, including erythema multiforme and pemphigoid, have occurred with cemiplimab, including grade 2 and 3 dermatologic toxicity.
-Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) have also been reported with cemiplimab (and with other products in the same class).
+Stevens-Johnson syndrome and toxic epidermal necrolysis have also been reported with cemiplimab (and with other products in the same class).
 Systemic corticosteroids were required in all patients with dermatologic reactions, with most requiring prednisone ≥40 mg/day (or equivalent).
 Dermatologic reactions resolved in one-third of patients, although over one-fifth of patients experienced recurrence of dermatologic toxicity upon re-initiation of cemiplimab.

 • Diabetes mellitus: Type 1 diabetes mellitus (which may present with diabetic ketoacidosis) has occurred in a small percentage of patients, including grade 3 and 4 events.
 Type 1 diabetes mellitus led to permanent cemiplimab discontinuation in a small number of patients.